postgis/postgis-workshops/postgis-intro/sources/en/topology_topo_types.rst

 Find Components of a TopoGeometry
 <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<

-To find which components belongs to a TopoGeometry is little trycky, because here will works the implicit Keys.
+To find which components belong to a TopoGeometry is a little tricky, because here will work the implicit Keys.

 A component has the next elements: